Chinese Herbal Remedies

 Chinese herbal remedies may be prescribed for many different conditions, they can be used as a stand alone treatment or as an adjunct to other treatments like acupuncture.
 This will depend entirely on what’s required by the patient or what the therapist may recommend.

-The most significant advantages of the Chinese Herbal Medicine are:
+Thet advantages of Chinese Herbal Medicine are:

 √ Helps the body heal while aiding it to build resistance and become more resilient